waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Quests
 - **Webster:** Deliver mail to Route 31.
-- Observation: Denis at (8,3) is solid and won't move even after dialogue.
+- Observation: Performed "Deep Refresh" (5F -> 4F -> 5F).
-- Plan: Perform a "Deep Refresh" by going to 4F, moving around, and returning.
+- Plan: Navigate to (9, 3) and talk to Denis from the East.
+If he doesn't move, investigate (8, 3) as a potential hole.
-- Hypothesis: (8,3) is the only possible entrance to the Center Room.
-He MUST leave.
+- Hypothesis: (8, 3) is the entrance to the Center Room.
 - Current Location: OlivineLighthouse5F.